joostdecock/site/pages/about/pledge.md

 You probably assume that we ask for money to keep the servers running.
 But that's not exactly true.

-I don't know if you're familiar with the phrase **Noblesse oblige** but it essentially means that privilege entails responsibility.
+I don't know if you're familiar with the phrase **noblesse oblige** but it essentially means that privilege entails responsibility.

 I am privileged, and thus I have responsibilities.
 I am very fortunate to have been born in Western Europe, have a good job, and a roof over my head.